 Over the last few decades the property has been known as Shenoa, meaning in one of the Native American languages, “the peace you find in nature.”

-Historic trees of up to 300-years old dot the property, with the renowned Redwood Grove in Hendy Woods State Park, accessible from The Land by forest road.
-The Navarro River is a significant feature of The Land experience.
+Historic trees of up to 500-years old dot the property, with the renowned Redwood Grove in Hendy Woods State Park, accessible from The Land by trail.
+The headwaters of the Navarro River is a significant feature of The Land experience.
 Bordering the property for thousands of feet with the Rancheria, Anderson and Indian creek tributaries in close proximity to the property makes for great swimming holes and river walks.
 The miles of forested trails are great for hiking and exploring.

-There are 8 houses, 13 cabins and 14 camp sites on The Land.
+There are 9 houses, 18 cabin units and 12 glamping tents on The Land.

-Designed and established with the help of Daily Bread, The Land’s garden will be a place for teaching and demonstration.
+Designed and established with the guidance of the Findhorn mystics, and the local Daily Bread landscape team, The Land’s garden will be a place for teaching and demonstration.
+The Land’s head gardener, Andy Balestracci was part of the team that developed the gardens 30 years ago.

 While calling The Land an eco-retreat might be going too far, our decisions are always guided by our imperative of being responsible stewards of the land and good neighbors.
 We’ve always loved old buildings and old things, and like to think these objects possess a spirit of the past and that history has some weight and substance.
 Secondly, it just makes sense from several perspectives to reuse our resources whenever possible.
 Most of the buildings at The Land are old.